 Overview

 Does Alström syndrome get worse with age?
-The short answer is that it is usually described as progressive, but that word needs to be unpacked properly because it can sound much heavier than it helps.
+The short answer is yes, it is usually described as progressive, but that word needs to be explained properly or it becomes more frightening than useful.

-Families are usually asking two questions at once here.
-What does progression mean medically, and how much should we be worrying about the future right now?
+Families are usually asking two things here: what progression means medically, and how much of the future they need to carry right now.

 Quick answer